Fractal Images as Number Sequences I An Introduction: Considerations and conclusions

 \subsection{Considerations}

+We recognize our preference for integer numbers, contrary to others who prefer natural numbers, letters, or other systems.
+In our opinion, it is a matter of taste, and we like to work with signed permutations, while others work with L-systems or finite machines.

-It is evident that the fractal sequences we discussed here to illustrate the method of mapping a fractal to a signed, integer sequence are superficial.
-Therefore, the primary task should be to scan all publications describing fractals, convert them into integer sequences, and add them to the list provided in our study, which can build an ordered catalog of fractal sequences.
-The fractals in the publications of Mandelbrot, Dekking, Arndt, and Ventrella should be described first.
+The fractal sequences we discuss here to illustrate the method of mapping a fractal to a signed integer sequence are superficial.
+Therefore, the primary task should be to scan all publications describing fractals, convert them into integer sequences, and add them to the list we started in our study, which can build an ordered catalog of fractal sequences.
+The fractals in the publications of Mandelbrot, Dekking, Arndt, and Ventrella we will describe first, not necessarily in that order.

-Subsequent research could use the method described here to generate new fractal sequences, comparable with what Arndt did with the Lindenmayer systems.
+Subsequent research could use the method described here to generate new fractal sequences comparable to what Arndt did with the Lindenmayer systems.

-In further studies, emphasis should be given to fractals in higher dimensions, i.e., above two, as the only fractals known to us are on the cubic grid, like the Gray curves and their offspring, i.e., the Hilbert curves.
+In further studies, emphasis should be given to (line) fractals in higher dimensions, i.e., above two, as most known fractals are on the cubic grid, like the Gray curves and their offspring, i.e., the Hilbert curves.

 Finally, the fractals occurring in this study are line-fractals.
-We are anxious to know how fractals can be represented with higher dimensional structures, like planes or volumes.
+We are anxious to know how to represent fractals with higher dimensional structures, like planes or volumes.